MFA Class of 2015

 Allison Caw: Allison Caw has spent the last 7 years in Philadelphia as an actor, singer, dancer, creator and teacher but is originally from Columbus, Ohio.
 She received her BFA in Musical Theater at The University of the Arts and attended Headlong Performance Institute.
 She co-founded Bright Light Theater Company and constructed/performed in several pieces that merged traditional story telling and stylized movement in site-specific locations including the woods, a loading dock and an elevator.
 Allison also worked with various companies in the area including Center City Opera Theater, Plays & Players and New Paradise Laboratories.
 As a teacher she got her start at the Please Touch Museum for children, where she acted as the Dance/Movement Specialist.
 Currently, Allison is a Teacher Trainee in Williamson Technique of which she is fortunate enough to learn from the founder, Loyd Williamson.

 Victoria Gonzalez: Victoria Gonzalez received her BA in Philosophy in 2013 from Westminster College in Salt Lake City, Utah where she also had the opportunity to study visual and performing arts.
 Drawn to stories as a constant reader in her grade school years, performance fascinates her as an intersection of art forms.
 Among her favorite pieces to date was taking part in the creation and 2 day performance of Speaking Your Peace/Piece, a verbatim play co-authored and produced by a cohort of students and professors in a one month class at Westminster in 2012 to raise awareness of domestic abuse in Salt Lake City.
 She has also taken part in group instillation pieces, painted a mural or two, written a couple shorts, and paints or draws from time to time be it physically or digitally.
-She believes in possibilities and the potential for true freedom within natural laws, and would like for all humans to consider themselves becomings rather than beings.

 Stephen Geering: A native of Ohio, Stephen received his BA from Denison University in 2009.
 He worked as an acting intern at the Ensemble Theatre of Cincinnati during their 09-10 season.
 Recently, he attended Miami University working towards his MA in theatre.
 It was his time there that sparked a professional interest in Performance Studies, as well as electronic, multimedia, and hybridized theatre forms.
 His time spent at Miami teaching a Theatre Appreciation course has also kindled an interest in pedagogy, including Aesthetic Education.
 While attending Naropa, he is concurrently finishing his thesis on the intersection of electronic gaming and theatre.
 He presented Bodhisattva at 1839 Wylie Avenue: August Wilson and Buddhism at Miami's 2013 MEGAA symposium.
 He has performed multiple times at the Cincinnati Fringe Festival Some favorite past performances include Ahn-Sam-Bul (Ensemble), Trust, and The Doppleganger Cometh and Overtaketh.
 Stephen hopes that his time at Naropa will help him grow, not only as an artist, but as a scholar as well.
 Stephen is a member of American Mensa.